vkbo/novelWriter.io/source/features.rst

    .. grid-item::
       :padding: 1 0 0 3

-      novelWriter defaults to the Qt framework's default colour theme for your system.
-But it also comes with an optional standard dark theme.
-All themes have matching icon themes based on the Typicons_ icon set.

-      A few user-contributed themes are also available, and you can also create your own.
+      novelWriter comes with a number of colour themes.
+You also have several icon themes and icon styles to choose from.
+The icon colours are matched to the colour theme.

-      In addition, you can choose from a number of light and dark syntax highlighting themes for the text editor and viewer.
+      In addition, you can choose from a number of light and dark document "syntax" themes for the text editor and viewer.
 These are chosen separately from the GUI theme as there are a lot more of them.

    .. grid-item::